 Last semester I switched to a new setup, that effectively gives me complete control over how I deliver content (slides, hand-writing, live coding, etc.) while allowing me to record video and audio in HD.
-In this setup, only lecture content is recorded (i.e., slides, board and of course voice) and not the entire classroom as is the case in camcorder-based solution.
+In this setup, only lecture content is recorded (i.e., slides, board and of course voice, optionally my face) and not the entire classroom, as is the case in camcorder-based solution.
 In other words, no distractions just the essence.

-Below I provide description of the setup, with a disclaimer that it is based on Apple hardware and non-free software.
+Below I provide description of the setup, with a disclaimer that it is based on Apple hardware and some non-free software tools.

-The main idea is simple (TL;DR): I am using 12.9-inch Apple iPad Pro, coupled with Apple Pencil, from which I can project slides, do hand writing (essentially think of it as a digital white-board or an overhead projector) or browse web, etc. if needed.
-The iPad is connected to my MacBook Pro (however, any other computer that is able to act as a fully-capable AirPlay receiver will do).
-The laptop records the screen of iPad and my voice, and it takes care of projecting the screen to a classroom beamer through HDMI or whatever other port is available.
+The main idea is simple (TL;DR): I am using 12.9-inch Apple iPad Pro, coupled with Apple Pencil, from which I can project slides, do hand writing (essentially think of it as a digital white-board or an overhead projector) or browse web, etc. The iPad is connected to my MacBook Pro (however, any other computer that is able to act as a fully-capable AirPlay receiver will do).
+The laptop records the screen of the iPad and my voice/face, and it takes care of projecting the screen to a classroom beamer through HDMI, or whatever other port is available.
 To record the audio I am using an external USB mic connected to the laptop.

 The key element is Apple iPad Pro with Apple Pencil.
 The current resolution of iPads is close to that of a paper sheet, enabling seamless handwriting in good resolution.
 In fact, I find writing on iPad much more convenient than on a white-board, with the added value that you never have to erase one content to make space for the other (more about it in the Software section below).
 However, iPad has one important limitation: projecting to a beamer while recording screen and audio are currently impossible to do directly.